 either threaten her to get an abortion or kill her for not getting one.

 There are two ways to take away the motive when the illegitimate pregnancy is confirmed.
 One is by making a law that lets the man opt out of having to pay child support.
 This is called "financial abortion," and it would increase the number of abortions.
-But it would also increase child poverty; and nobody wants that.
+'Pro choice' people might be okay with that; but financial abortion would also increase child poverty; and nobody is okay with that.

 The bill for the law which would take away the above motive, without increasing child poverty, is called the Right to Choose Life Act, or RTCL Act.
 Under the RTCL Act, the man would no longer profit off of someone killing his child; and because of that, he would no longer have the motive to either threaten the woman to get an abortion or kill her for not getting one.
 It is therefore a fact that the RTCL Act would protect a woman's right to choose life, and it is the only way to do so without increasing child poverty.